legerch/develop-memo/Documentations/Developpement/Build management/Compilers/GCC/README.md

 Warn whenever a local variable or type declaration shadows another variable, parameter, type, class member (in C++), or instance variable (in Objective-C) or whenever a built-in function is shadowed.
     > Example : local variable had same name as a global variable

+- `-Wformat=2`
+By default, `-Wall` enables `-Wformat`, which is equivalent to using `-Wformat=1`.
+Increasing level verification can help to catch others issues.

+- `-Wlogical-op`
+Warn when a logical operator is suspiciously always evaluating to true or false.

+- `-Wduplicated-cond`
+Warn about duplicated conditions in an if-else-if chain.

+- `-Wduplicated-branches`
+Warn about duplicated branches in if-else statements.

 - `-pedantic`
 Issue all the warnings demanded by strict ISO C and ISO C++; reject all programs that use forbidden extensions, and some other programs that do not follow ISO C and ISO C++.
 For ISO C, follows the version of the ISO C standard specified by any -std option used.
 In absence of -pedantic, even when a specific standard is requested, GCC will still allow some extensions that are not acceptable in the C standard.